Updated March 2024

 While there is some relief in Philly for buyers, the suburbs have not yet felt the same relief as the supply of inventory remains much lower than the demand.
 At the peak of competitiveness in the suburbs, we saw multiple bids coming in the day the home was listed, offering greatly over the listing price and waiving all contingencies.
 Many buyers were not able to compete.
 And while multiple offers on listings still exist, they do not look the same.
 We’ve seen buyers win bidding wars with a seller’s assist or with an offer at or below the listing price.
 If you are thinking about moving from the city to the suburbs, now is a good time to map out your timeline and get your financial ducks in a row so you’re ready when new inventory hits.

 For sellers, inventory is still low in the city and tight in the suburbs.
 In both areas, new inventory will be welcomed with open arms!
 In the city, buyers are not reacting to the tightness of the market the same way they did last year because demand has gone down slightly.
-Listing your home with market pricing and perfect presentation gives you the best advanatge to sell in this market.
+Listing your home with market pricing and perfect presentation gives you the best advantage to sell in this market.
 When you sit with us for a listing appointment, we pull data specific to your zip code or neighborhood, which may be different from the city-wide or suburb-wide data.
 This hyper-local report can better predict your home’s competition.
 We can help you put together a pricing strategy based on statistics and your motivation.

 Philly Home Girls agents want to empower you with all the knowledge you need to make a decision about your real estate goals.
 We are ready to be your in-market leader, expert negotiator, fiduciary advocate and overall guide through this process.
 If you are curious about the home buying or selling process or want to learn more about the current market, we’d love to set up a chat to answer all your questions.